A place to share skills and a mug of tea!

 Take a look at the job descriptions below, applications welcome – there are Committee Member and Supporter roles for people who don’t want to get practical in the shed!
 (Links open in a new window)

-If you want to come along and just make stuff that’s fine, you don’t need to apply for a role to take part, we’ll send reminders when we open officially in February 2018.
+If you want to come along and just make stuff that’s fine, you don’t need to apply for a role to take part.

 If you are not sure what the concept is all about, here is the UK Men’s Shed Association’s take on it…